-The NBAA Safety Committee has identified the Association’s Top Safety Focus Areas for 2018, highlighting a number of priorities in support of a greater commitment to business aviation safety standards.
+The NBAA Safety Committee has identified the association’s Top Safety Focus Areas for 2019-2020, highlighting a number of priorities in support of a greater commitment to business aviation safety standards.
 These safety priorities, grouped into two areas – Top Safety Issues and Foundations for Safety – are intended to help promote safety-enhancing discussions and initiatives within flight departments and among owner-flown operations.

 Top Safety Issues

-Loss of control inflight (LOC-I) accidents result in more fatalities in business aviation than any other category of accident.
-The NTSB continues to target the issue on its 2017 “Most Wanted” list of safety improvements, citing its linkage in over 40 percent of fixed-wing general aviation accidents from 2001 to 2014.
-The alarming consistency of catastrophic outcomes in this type of accident make this a targeted issue for safety improvement by the NBAA Safety Committee and aviation professional organizations across the globe.
-Learn more about this severe threat on NBAA’s new LOC-I information page where you will find a wide variety of resources, expert safety presentations and information on upset prevention and recovery training providers.
+Loss of control inflight (LOC-I) accidents result in more fatalities throughout general aviation than any other category of accident.
+The alarming consistency of catastrophic outcomes in this type of accident continue to make its contributing factors a targeted issue for safety improvement by NBAA and aviation professional organizations across the globe.
+Learn more about this severe threat on NBAA’s LOC-I information page, where you will find a wide variety of resources, expert safety presentations, and information on upset prevention and recovery training providers across the country.

-- NBAA Safety Resource: Loss of Control Inflight
+- Review NBAA’s Loss of Control Inflight Resources

 - Alone in the Cockpit – A Video About Loss of Control

 - Loss of Control Inflight Education Video Series